© 1993, 1997, 2003, John S. Allen

 So, what should we do?

 First: we can try to make the signals work.
-If the pavement cuts are visible, you can often trip the signal by riding along one side of the loop with your wheels directly over the wire (but if your bicycle has nonmetallic wheels and a nonmetallic frame, good luck, Charlie).
+If the pavement cuts are visible, you can often trip the signal by riding along one side of the loop with your wheels directly over the wire (but if your bicycle has nonmetallic wheels, tires without metal bead wires and a nonmetallic frame, good luck, Charlie.
+You could install a loop of wire inside each rim.
+It doesn't matter if the wire is thin as long as it forms a closed loop).
 If a car is waiting or is about to come up behind you, it will trip the signal.
 If you're alone and trying to get across a busy street, try laying your bicycle flat on the pavement with the wheels on the wire at one side.
+If there is more than loops overlaid on another, the older one failed and had to be replaced.
+Look where saw cuts cross one another.
+The one where the filler is continuous is the newer one.

 Often, more than one entrance to an intersection is programmed to get a green light at the same time, and sometimes certain entrances (usually, the ones with heavier traffic) will automatically get a green light; so it is worth the trouble to learn the signal sequence, at least for intersections you ride through frequently.
 Then you will know when you actually have to run the red light.
 You may also use the pedestrian push-button -- if there is one and if you can put up with the delay and inconvenience.
 You can take some ironic satisfaction that a pedestrian phase that would otherwise be unnecessary delays the cars in the cross street too.